alexdotrud/inner-balance-app/README.md

 ## Technologies Used

 - **HTML** — Structures the content of the application, including forms, navigation, and dashboard elements.
 - **CSS** — Styles the application with custom layouts, colors, typography, and responsive design.
 - **CSS Variables** — Used for managing a consistent color palette and font settings across the project.
 - **CSS Flexbox** — Provides flexible and responsive layouts for dashboard components and forms.
 - **Bootstrap 5** — Delivers responsive design and pre-built components like modals, buttons, and form controls.
 - **JavaScript (Vanilla)** — Handles task logic, dynamic updates, progress bar animations, conditional UI rendering, and dashboard interactions.
 - **jQuery** — Simplifies DOM manipulation, event handling, and animations (used in some legacy interactions).
 - **Django** — The backend framework powering the app, managing templates, routes, models, and authentication.
 - **PostgreSQL** — Relational database used in production for storing tasks, water/sleep tracking data, and user profiles reliably and securely.
 - **Git** — Version control for tracking changes and managing development history.
 - **GitHub** — Hosts the repository and enables collaboration and deployment.
 - **Font Awesome** — Provides vector-based icons for buttons, navigation, and UI feedback.
 - **Google Fonts** — Integrates `"Instrument Serif"` for typography consistency.
 - **Visual Studio Code** — Code editor for development with extensions for Django, Git, and formatting.
 - **Coolors** — Assisted in creating a harmonious and professional color palette.
 - **Image Optimization Tools** — Used to compress and resize static images for faster page loading.
+- **Cloudinary API** — Manages media storage, optimization, and delivery for user-uploaded images.
+- **PEP8CI** — [pep8ci.herokuapp.com](https://pep8ci.herokuapp.com/) for Python PEP 8 compliance checks.
+- **Python Formatter & Beautifier** — [codebeautify.org/python-formatter-beautifier](https://codebeautify.org/python-formatter-beautifier) for clean and consistent code formatting.
+- **W3C HTML Validator** — [validator.w3.org](https://validator.w3.org/) for validating HTML markup.
+- **W3C CSS Validator** — [jigsaw.w3.org/css-validator](https://jigsaw.w3.org/css-validator/) for validating CSS stylesheets.

 ## Testing
 ### User stories tasting: